Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/completion-list.md

 The completion list can be programmatically committed by calling the [Commit](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionSession.Commit*) method.
 Likewise, it can be cancelled by calling the [Cancel](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionSession.Cancel*) method.

-If committed, two events fire: [Committing](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionSession.Committing), then [Committed](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionSession.Committed).
-The first event allows you to set the `Cancel` property of the event args to cancel auto-complete.
+If committed, two events are raised: [Committing](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionSession.Committing), then [Committed](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionSession.Committed).
+The first event allows you to set the `Cancel` property of the event arguments to cancel auto-complete.

 The <kbd>Tab</kbd> key commits the selected item at run-time and is consumed.
 The <kbd>Enter</kbd> key commits and is normally consumed as well unless the [IsEnterKeyHandledOnCommit](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionSession.IsEnterKeyHandledOnCommit) property is set to `false`.